Imagine this situation:

 Step 2 – Revive Old Content

-Keeping your website up-to-date will attract and keep visitors on your company website and lead them to convert.
+Keeping your website up-to-date and keeping your content up-to-date will attract and keep visitors on your company website and lead them to convert.

 On the other hand, if people see outdated content on your website, they will want to leave.
 Some of the information becomes irrelevant when it’s outdated, especially when it’s really old.